Table of Contents:

 - pressure arises on memory and CPU

-Zero allocation tries to completely avoid this in the hot path.
+Zero allocation aims to completely avoid this in the hot path.

 🔥 2.
 Example: allocations